One of the biggest dilemmas for teachers is to know when and if to correct students and how to do it.

 3. What measures are you taking to prevent old errors from happening again?

-We already established that new errors are a result of students experimenting with new vocabulary or language structures so we shouldn’t stress out too much, on the other hand when we are dealing with the same mistakes in several ocassions, we should provide tackle the issue and provide more practice to ensure those error aren’t made again.
+We already established that new errors are a result of students experimenting with new vocabulary or language structures so we shouldn’t stress out too much, on the other hand when we are dealing with the same mistakes in several occasions, we should provide tackle the issue and provide more practice to ensure those errors aren’t made again.

 4. Are you promoting the critical thinking of your students?

 5. Are errors caused by complex structures?

 Don’t expect beginners to know how to use the passive voice so try to correct errors for which the learner is developmentally ready.